 Money market accounts often require a higher minimum balance or opening deposit, which could be a pitfall to those just beginning to save.
 However, some of them require just $100 to get started.

 There are several great money market accounts available.
 To help you choose, we’ve created a list of the top ones to share with you along with their best features.

-Best Money Market Accounts for 2019
+Best Money Market Accounts This Month – Our Picks

-CIT Bank Money Market
+2) CIT Bank Money Market

-CIT Bank (FDIC #58978) provides some of the best online banking solutions you’ll find within the US.
-Their money market account is no exception.
-It offers a hefty 1.85% APY and only requires a $100 minimum opening deposit, which is outstanding.
+CIT Bank (FDIC #58978) provides some of the best online banking solutions you’ll find, and the CIT Bank Money Market Account is no exception.
+It offers a nice 1.55% APY and requires a $100 minimum opening deposit, which is outstanding.

 Despite being an online bank, funds are super easy to access 24/7.
 This money market account also carries no monthly fees.
 With the CIT Bank mobile app, customers can easily deposit checks remotely and make transfers.
 They are even launching bill pay features soon.

 Try out their savings account calculator to see estimated totals of how much you’ll earn with their money market account.
 Opening an account with CIT Bank could be the decision that jump-starts your savings.
 Check out our complete CIT Bank review to learn more, or open your account using the link below!